epri-dev/DLMS-COSEM/README.md

 The goal of this project is to create an open reference implementation of a DLMS-COSEM compliant communications stack.

-** IMPORTANT - This is a work in progress and is rapidly changing. **

 To build:

 mkdir bin